spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ## Configure

-So, now we have a swanky looking new terminal and a bare bones VSCode install it's time to get things moving.
+So, now we have a swanky looking new terminal and a bare-bones VSCode install it's time to get things moving.

 I have a [cheat-sheets] repo detailing a lot of the configuration